 For these reasons, it is important to explain your symptoms, even if they seem minor to you at the time, to any police officers or emergency medical technicians (EMTs) that arrive at the accident scene.
 This documents your complaints of a possible head injury so an insurance company cannot later argue that you never claimed to have hurt your head.
 You should also see your doctor right away and follow their treatment protocol.
 Head injuries can present long term problems and, if so, you deserve to be fairly compensated for any losses, pain and suffering the head injury causes.
 Seeking medical attention and following through with your doctor’s recommendations will help you get the proper medical attention and financial compensation you deserve.

-If You Suffered a Head Injury in an Accident You Should Speak to a Lawyer
+Speak to a Lawyer if You Suffer a Head Injury in an Accident

 If you, or someone you know, suffered a head injury or concussion in a motor vehicle accident, you should seek the advice of an experienced Massachusetts personal injury attorney.
-Mahaney & Pappas, LLP has decades of experience handling injury claims from car accidents, truck accidents and motorcycle accidents.
-Feel free to contact us with any questions or to find out what your legal rights are or to schedule a complimentary case evaluation.
-You may call us at (508) 879-3500 or contact us online.
+Mahaney & Pappas, LLP has decades of experience handling injury claims for car accidents, truck accidents and motorcycle accidents.
+Feel free to contact us with any questions, find out what your legal rights are, or to schedule a complimentary case evaluation.
+You may call us at 508-879-3500, or contact us online.
 We are happy to help and answer your questions.